 to speak with you after a while.
 Yes.
 Great to speak with you.
 Thanks so much for joining us on the health coach nation podcast slash Instagram Live.
 And just a heads up, you’ll probably have to talk louder than usual just because of audio reasons.
 So just want to give you that heads up there.
 But why don’t you first introduce yourself your name and what you do.
 And we’ll go from there.

 Yeah, sure.
-So I’m Isabelle.
-And I run a travel blog called Belle around the world.
+So I’m Isabel.
+And I run a travel blog called Bel Around the World.
 I’m also an SEO coach, which is how we connect it.
 Because we were in the same online business bundle.
 Yeah.
 And yeah, I’m currently Oh, I’m from Singapore.
 But I’m currently in the US just being on the road.
 Now I’m working remotely.
 Yeah.

 So where in the US? are you right now?

 I’m currently in San Francisco.